StevensOmicsLab/PRM-script/README.md

 This python script requires two input files:
 1) The gene target list in .txt format: It can be exported from canonical pathway tab in IPA.
 It can also be a user-generated file, and must have at least one column named "Symbol" that has gene names.
 Please see "ExampleIPAexport_RegulationOfApoptosis.txt" for format.
 2) DIA output in .tsv format either from DIA-NN (v.
 1.8.1) or TIMS DIA-NN.
+For regulation of apoptosis pathway example used to test script, please use HeLa45mDIA.tsv file that can be downloaded from PRIDE (PXD049405).

 To run the script,
 - the user must have python3 installed along with Pandas and Numpy libraries.